-The following Black-Scholes inputs were used in determining the value of the Go Metals warrants: volatility (based on the historical volatility of Go Metals), - 200% (2022 - 241%; expected life: 0.53 years (2022 - 1.53 years); risk free interest rate - 4.22% (2022 - 3.64%).
+The following Black-Scholes inputs were used in determining the value of the Go Metals Corp. warrants: volatility (based on the historical volatility of Go Metals Corp.), - 200%; expected life: 0.53 years; risk free interest rate - 4.22%.

 A continuity of marketable securities is as follows: